 Like Moth, we humans have a natural desire to be independent and self-sufficient.
-We find it uncomfortable when we must rely on God or other people.
-We don't like to feel weak or be perceived as needy.
-But as we read in 2Co 12:1-10, Christians are strongest when they are dependent on God.
+We don't like to feel weak or to be perceived as needy.
+But as we read in 2 Co 12:1-10, Christians are strongest when they are dependent on God.

 Initially, Moth had no interest in thinking about God or God's creation.
-Many people are like this (as illustrated by the quotations from culture at the end of this fable).
+Many people are like this.
 They are totally absorbed by the things of this world.
+They deny that God created the world and is even today active in it.